arno06/FDT/README.md

 ## Deployment

-Last screen and 3 simple steps:
+Last screen and 4 steps:
+ * Backup : Create a local backup of the distant versions for the selected files
  * Upload : make sure that the parent folder exists before uploading each files
  * Comparison : Each uploaded files are then compared in order to make sure that modification are deployed
  * OPCache : A script is deployed on the remote host that invalidate each PHP files in the OP Cache.
 If there is a TPL file, OP Cache si simply resetted

-Once a step fails, deployment is stopped but there is no rollback (for now) and you can open the inspector for more informations.
+Once a step fails, deployment is stopped and you can open the inspector for more informations.

+## Backups

+Optional screen:
+ * For each deployments done with FDT, a backup is stored in the `files/backups` folder
+ * Backups are grouped by project and listed by their deployment timestamp
+ * Each backup can be compared with the distant version - and deployed back
+ * Each backup can be removed, permanently